concentration, 1 hour/mana

 As two actions, you conjure a mass of thick, sticky webbing at a point of your choice within 10 meters.
-The webs fill a sphere twice as big as normal from that point for the duration.
+The webs fill a sphere from that point for the duration.
 The webs are difficult terrain and lightly obscure their area.

 If the webs aren’t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the conjured web collapses on itself, and the spell ends at the start of your next turn.
 Webs layered over a flat surface have a depth of 1 meter.

-On a failed save, the creature is restrained as long as it remains in the webs or until it breaks free.
+On a failure, it is restrained as long as it remains in the webs or until it breaks free.

-A creature restrained by the webs can use an action to make an Acrobatics or Brawn check (its choice) against your spell save DC.
+A creature restrained by the webs, or one that can touch the creature, can use an action to make a Brawn or Nimbleness check (its choice) against your spell save Difficulty.
 If it succeeds, it is no longer restrained.

 The webs are flammable.
 Any 1-meter cube of webs exposed to fire burns away in 1 round, dealing 2d4 fire damage to any creature that starts its turn in the fire.